RocketChat/k8s-secrets-backup/README.md

 # k8s-secrets-backup

-### :thinking: What is it?
+### 🤔: What is it?
 A generic tool to backup kubernetes secrets, encrypt the backup and upload it to a S3 bucket.

 It was designed to run as a cronjob inside our Kubernetes clusters to backup sealed secrets controller's keys, but it can be used to backup any secret, or secrets depending if the env variable SECRET_NAME is set, or LABEL_KEY and LABEL_VALUE is.
 If a label key and value to filter a set of secrets is set, then the output is a k8s SecretList.

 Important note: It assumes a configmap with the k8s cluster name is previously created on the kube-system namespace.
 More info on Kubernetes manifests examples section.

-Another less important note: Age encryption is done to an ASCII-only "armored" encoding, decryption is transparent for age command.
+Another less important note: Age encryption is done to an ASCII-only "armored" encoding, decryption is transparent for the age command.

 #### :ballot_box_with_check: Environment variables (required, except if explicity says optional)
 | Name                  | Example                              | Help                                                     |